 iStat Menus is the most comprehensive monitoring solution for Mac ever released.
 Always turned on in the menu bar, this utility not only tracks CPU loads but also memory, battery, network performance, storage, disks, temperature, and even actual weather.
 With iStat Menus, you can quickly detect Chrome consuming more than its fair share and shut it down (or restart it) before it takes down the whole system.

-Best of all, CleanMyMac X, iStat Menus, and Get Backup Pro are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 230 best-in-class macOS and iOS apps that can transform your Mac into a power machine.
+Best of all, CleanMyMac X, iStat Menus, Get Backup Pro, and Tab Finder are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 240 best-in-class macOS and iOS apps that can transform your Mac into a power machine.
 Try every Setapp app today at no cost and see how fast your Mac can really be.